mmatyas/pegasus-docs/docs/themes/overview.md

 }
 ```

-`FocusScope` is a special container component in QML which is used for separating keyboard/gamepad input from the other parts of the UI (eg. main menu). `FocusScope`, as well as the other components and modules will be introduced in the more in-depth QML tutorial (*todo*).
+`FocusScope` is a special container component in QML which is used for separating keyboard/gamepad input from the other parts of the UI (eg. main menu). `FocusScope`, as well as the other components and modules will be introduced in the more in-depth [QML tutorials](qml-tutorials.md).

 ### Usage